Get Adobe Flash player

 Delta state or deep sleep state has 1 to 3 cycles per second.

-The only thing unnatural about the Alpha state is that we don’t normally recognize it for what it is naturally.
+The only thing unnatural about the Alpha state is that we do not normally recognize it for what it is naturally.
 Alpha is a focused state of heightened creativity, visualization and emotion.

 Will I be asleep?